 Undergraduate Programs.
-The Bachelor of Science in Agricultural Sciences and Natural Resources degree is offered in the following major fields of study: agribusiness, agricultural communications, agricultural economics, agricultural education, animal science, biochemistry and molecular biology, entomology, environmental science, forestry, horticulture and landscape architecture, plant and soil sciences, and pre-veterinary science.
+The Bachelor of Science in Agricultural Sciences and Natural Resources degree is offered in the following major fields of study: agribusiness, agricultural communications, agricultural economics, agricultural education, animal science, biochemistry and molecular biology, entomology, environmental science, food science, horticulture and landscape architecture, natural resource ecology and management, plant and soil sciences, and pre-veterinary science.
 The Bachelor of Landscape Architecture is also offered in the College of Agricultural Sciences and Natural Resources.

 Graduate Programs.
 Graduate study is available in all academic departments in the College.
-In addition to the Master of Agriculture and Master of Science degrees that may be obtained through several departments, the Doctor of Philosophy degree (Ph.D.) may be earned in the following areas: agricultural economics, agricultural education, biosystems engineering, animal breeding, animal nutrition, biochemistry and molecular biology, crop science, entomology, food science, plant pathology, soil science, and in forestry and horticulture through interdisciplinary programs in crop science, environmental science, and plant science.
+In addition to the Master of Agriculture and Master of Science degrees that may be obtained through several departments, the Doctor of Philosophy degree (PhD) may be earned in the following areas: agricultural economics, agricultural education, biosystems engineering, animal breeding, animal nutrition, biochemistry and molecular biology, crop science, entomology, food science, plant pathology, soil science, natural resource ecology and management and in horticulture through interdisciplinary programs in crop science, environmental science, and plant science.